martinha1909/Hassner/coding_standards.md

     2.2 if else structure always needs opening and closing brackets (applies to one line if else structure) 2.3 Opening and closing brackets and quotation marks require a separate line 2.4 conditional statements require a space (i.e x < 4)

+3. File names:
+    3.1 Backend files has to end with "Backend.php" (i.e LoginBackend.php)
+    3.2 File name has to have first word uppercase format (i.e SignupBackend.php)